kishiyamat/ntu-ut-ling-vwp/README.md

         -> when the saccade/fixation ends

-Using the function `aggregate`, we could get `GazeStart` After gettin `GazeStart` and `GazeEnd`,
+Using the function `aggregate`, we could get `GazeStart` After getting `GazeStart` and `GazeEnd`,
-We are goin to extract them and append them to the data.
+We are going to extract them and append them to the data.

 ```R
 head(refined_data)